China's Xi preaches diversification in gambling hub Macau

 “It is important for Macau to adopt a global, nationwide, future-oriented and long-term perspective, formulate appropriate plans and blueprints for its development and promote sound economic and social development,” Xi said, in comments carried on Chinese state television.

-“Focus on building a global tourism and leisure center ... promote the Macanese economy’s appropriate diversification and sustainable development.
+“Focus on building a global tourism and leisure centre ... promote the Macanese economy’s appropriate diversification and sustainable development.
 This is of great importance for the interests of the people of Macau.”

 Xi, who made no direct mention of Macau’s casinos, swore in Macau leader Ferenando Chui for his second, five-year term at the ceremony, which was also attended by Hong Kong chief executive Leung Chun-ying.